Gerhard Nordström

-Development in Graphic Arts
+Development in graphic arts

 Nordström began his artistic education early, at age 14, in 1939/1940.
 He successfully experimented with color and form.
-Though he received good reviews by both professors and art critics, he eventually tired of the painterly process as he felt it had “too narrow a focus on geometry and abstraction.”
+Though he received good reviews by both professors and art critics, he eventually tired of the painterly process as he felt it had "too narrow a focus on geometry and abstraction."
 He felt these limitations, both technical and stylistic, fundamentally limited the artist’s ability toward expression.
 He began to focus on graphic arts.
 This focus would continue from the early 1950s until the latter part of the 1960s.

-Nordström believed that in graphic arts, with its stark color fields of black and white (essentially positive vs. negative space), he could successfully abandon the technical constrictions of the painterly process and become freely able to pursue the creation of “form and volume.”
+Nordström believed that in graphic arts, with its stark color fields of black and white (essentially positive vs. negative space), he could successfully abandon the technical constrictions of the painterly process and become freely able to pursue the creation of "form and volume."
 The shift to graphic arts allowed Nordström to advance his skills as an artist and also allowed Nordström to develop the methods that he, as artist, could use to present his social commentary and beliefs.
 Initially, and in spite of his concern with the limitations which geometry afforded him, he nonetheless presented his graphical works in a Cubist style.
-Over time his style would began to develop much more toward abstraction.
+Over time, his style would begin to develop much more toward abstraction.
 With the 1960s, and its social and political developments, Nordström’s artistic style became less concerning to him than the messages of political and social commentary that he presented in his works.
 Nordström himself stated whether or not his graphical work would be considered "actual" art was not his primary concern; his primary concern was the message(s) within his works.
-During this time his well known graphic works would be created.
+During this time, his well-known graphic works would be created.
 Many of these works dealt with what Nordström believed was the illogical nature of war and its subsequent costs both social and psychological.

-At the close of the 60’s Nordström’s began a process which would see him return to painting.
+At the close of the 1960s, Nordström’s began a process which would see him return to painting.
 During this time, and while still creating graphical works, he began to devise paintings which mimicked a type of wall chart popular in the school system of Sweden at that time.
 These charts generally provided rather benign instructional material for the students.
 Nordström’s paintings replicated the chart's existing and easily recognizable imagery.
 However, to this imagery, Nordström combined militaristic type instructions which he found in actual military manuals.
-The combination of these contrary elements essentially made the “message” of these charts “absurd” thereby reducing the concept of war itself to the absurd.
+The combination of these contrary elements essentially made the "message" of these charts "absurd", thereby reducing the concept of war itself to the absurd.
 These paintings would begin the transition of Nordström from the graphic artist to the painter.
-Latter in his career, when Nordström had gone on to create works of vivid color, he would reflect back upon his graphical “period” and term it as “an adventure”.
+Later in his career, when Nordström had gone on to create works of vivid color, he would reflect back upon his graphical "period" and term it as "an adventure".